GT-CHaRM/CHaRM.UI/README.md

 *   Ability to change user preferences

-*   Ability to Log Items that are able to be handed off the the CHaRM facility to be recycled.
+*   Ability to Log Items that are acceptdd by the CHaRM facility for recycling

-*   Ability to Edit log items entries.
+*   Ability to Edit log items entries

-*   Ability for employees to view previous submissions.
+*   Ability for employees to view previous submissions

-*   Export to Excel Functionality.
+*   Export to Excel Functionality

 ### Currently, No Known Defects or Bugs

 ### Previous Bugs - FIXED

--   UI styling error when upgrading react native versions.
+-   UI styling error when upgrading react native versions

 -   Crash when trying to change user's password or zipcode